Adding new emulators

 Click the

-to create a new emulator entry.Enter the emulator information like the emulator
+Addto create a new emulator entry.Enter the emulator information like the emulator

-.
-Also select your emulator inEmulator specification
+NameandInstallation Folder.
+Also select your emulator inEmulator specificationif it's availableSelect

-in the previous steps, automatic configurations will be available to select.
-If you wish to use your own configuration or there is not any configuration available selectCustom profile
+Addto create an emulator profile.
+If you selected anEmulator specificationin the previous steps, automatic configurations will be available to select.
+If you wish to use your own configuration or there is not any configuration available selectCustom profileand proceed to the next section

 Configuring a custom emulator profile